overcome

 Free Image of a Boy Fishing on the Beach.
 Click Here to Get Free Images at Clipart Guide.comI stand on the shoreline with my son, who wiggles about more violently than the worm I just skewered with a fishing hook.
 As I attempt to remove slimy worm deposits from my fingers, my boy impatiently scans the lake before him, looking for signs of the hungry fish he has come to catch.
 I smile at the energetic five-year old, dancing about beside me.
 He looks like he is about to pop out of his skin from excitement.
 I hand him the freshly loaded pole, but before I can launch into a “fish hook safety” lecture, a worm whizzes past my cheek plopping into the murky water that laps at out bare feet.
 Ripples race across the surface of the water like sonar, alerting the unsuspecting fish to our presence.
 Before the last expanding circles have had time to disappear, my son eagerly begins to reel in his line.

-Hold on there Owen, I admonish.
+“Hold on there Owen.”
+I admonish.
 You have to leave it out there a while and wait for the fish to bite.
 He looks at me with a mixture of frustration and disbelief.
 He does not understand why nothing has happened.
-He has endured the waiting game for five grueling seconds, and in his opinion, countless fish should be floundering at our feet.
+For five grueling seconds he has waited for his offering to disappear, and in his opinion, countless fish should be floundering at our feet.

 I Peter 5: 6-7 ESV